 Stages of the Sales Pipeline

-Sales Pipeline vs. Sales Funnel
+Sales Pipeline vs. Sales Funnel: What’s the Difference?

 Although sometimes people confuse a sales pipeline with a sales funnel, they are not the same.
 While the sales pipeline describes the actions the seller takes to convert an SQL into a client, the sales funnel is a visual representation of average conversion rates as prospects and qualified leads go through the sales cycle.